Irritable bowel syndrome or IBS has various causes and perpetuating

 Some of the fiber bars and supplements on the market also contain INULIN or chicory root.
 If bloating or nausea occur after ingesting INULIN, it is best to eliminate this form of fiber, especially while symptoms are present.
 If you are eating those heavily marketed packaged fiber bars, check the ingredients for these fibers.

 There are many effective probiotic supplements on the market today.
-As a colon therapist working with clients for many years in the field of gut health, I recommend a probiotic with HSO's (homeostatic soil organisms) to balance gut flora and aid in both absorption and assimilation of nutrients.
+As a colon therapist working with clients for many years in the field of gut health, I recommend a couple different ones, but if you have a good one, keep using what works for you.

 This probiotic also contains a good amount of the strains that I prefer to have included such as plantarum, bifidum, and casei.